UncagedMist/UncagedMist/README.md

 - 🌱 I’m currently learning **Everything 🤣**

+- 🔭 I’m currently working on a [Android Development Course][website]!

 - 👯 I’m looking to collaborate with **Developers & Content Creators**

+- 🥅 2020 Goals: Contribute more to Open Source projects

 - 🤝 I’m looking for help with **Android Studio**

-- 👨‍💻 All of my projects are available at [https://github.com/UncagedMist](https://github.com/UncagedMist)
+- 👨‍💻 All of my projects are available at [Github][website]!

 - 💬 Ask me about **Android Studio Frontend & Backend 👍**